-DESCRIPTION OF THE DEPOSIT AGREEMENT
+DESCRIPTION OF THE DEPOSIT AGREEMENTS

-The following summary describes the material terms of the Deposit Agreement.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Deposit Agreement, which will be filed as an exhibit to a Current Report on Form 8-K to be filed by Continental with the Commission.
+The following summary describes the material terms of the Deposit Agreements.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Deposit Agreements, each of which will be filed as an exhibit to a Current Report on Form 8-K to be filed by Continental with the Commission.
+The provisions of the Deposit Agreements are substantially identical except as otherwise indicated.

-Under the Escrow Agreement, the Escrow Agent with respect to the Class C Trust will enter into a Deposit Agreement with the Depositary.
-Pursuant to the Deposit Agreement, the Depositary will establish one or more accounts into which the proceeds of this Offering, to the extent not used to purchase Series C Equipment Notes on the Issuance Date, will be deposited on behalf of the Escrow Agent (such deposits relating to the Class C Trust and any similar deposits relating to any other Trust, the "Deposits").

-Pursuant to the Deposit Agreement with respect to the Class C Trust (the "Deposit Agreement"), on each Class C Regular Distribution Date the Depositary will pay to the Paying Agent on behalf of the Escrow Agent, for distribution to the Class C Certificateholders, an amount equal to interest accrued on the Deposits relating to the Class C Trust during the relevant interest period at a rate per annum equal to the interest rate applicable to the Class C Certificates.
-After the Issuance Date, upon each financing of a Future Delivery Aircraft under Series 2012-2 during the Delivery Period, the Class C Trustee will request the Escrow Agent to withdraw from the Deposits relating to the Class C Trust funds sufficient to enable the Class C Trustee to purchase the Series C Equipment Note issued with respect to such Future Delivery Aircraft.
-In addition, if the Remaining 2012-1 Aircraft is not financed under Series 2012-1 prior to the Issuance Date, after the Remaining 2012-1 Aircraft is so financed or the period for such financing under Series 2012-1 has ended, the Class C Trustee will request the Escrow Agent to withdraw funds from the Deposits relating to the Class C Trust funds sufficient to enable the Class C Trustee to purchase Series C Equipment Notes with respect to the Aircraft previously financed under Series 2012-1.
-All purchases of Series C Equipment Notes will be subject to the terms of the Note Purchase Agreement.
-Accrued but unpaid interest on all such Deposits withdrawn will be paid on the next Class C Regular Distribution Date.
-Any portion of any Deposit withdrawn that is not used to purchase such Series C Equipment Note will be re-deposited by the Class C Trustee into an account relating to the Class C Trust.
-The Deposits relating to the Class C Trust and interest paid thereon will not be subject to the subordination provisions of any Intercreditor Agreement and will not be available to pay any other amount in respect of the Class C Certificates.
+Under the Escrow Agreements, the Escrow Agent with respect to each Trust will enter into a separate Deposit Agreement with the Depositary.
+Pursuant to the Escrow Agreements, the Depositary will establish separate accounts into which the proceeds of the Offering attributable to Certificates of the applicable Trust will be deposited (each, a "Deposit") on behalf of such Escrow Agent.
+Pursuant to the Deposit Agreement with respect to each Trust (each a "Deposit Agreement"), on each Regular Distribution Date the Depositary will pay to the Paying Agent on behalf of the applicable Escrow Agent, for distribution to the Certificateholders of such Trust, an amount equal to interest accrued on the Deposits relating to such Trust during the relevant interest period at a rate per annum equal to the interest rate applicable to the Certificates issued by such Trust.
+After the Issuance Date, upon each financing of an Aircraft during the Delivery Period, the Trustee for each Trust will request the Escrow Agent relating to such Trust to withdraw from the Deposits relating to such Trust funds sufficient to enable the Trustee of such Trust to purchase the Equipment Note of the series applicable to such Trust issued with respect to such Aircraft.
+Accrued but unpaid interest on all such Deposits withdrawn will be paid on the next Regular Distribution Date.
+Any portion of any Deposit withdrawn that is not used to purchase such Equipment Note will be re-deposited by each Trustee into an account relating to the applicable Trust.
+The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions of the Intercreditor Agreement and will not be available to pay any other amount in respect of the Certificates.